-- The County Board, at the direction of and under the supervision of the State Board of Elections, shall administer the election laws and the registration and purgation of voters within the county. - County Board consists of: - The County Clerk who shall be the Chair of the Board and shall have an extra vote to break a tie in matters that come before the Local Board of Elections.
-The County Clerk may name a replacement the year they are on the ballot (not required). - The Sheriff who serves unless they are on the ballot for an election year cycle in which case, they designate a temporary replacement.
+- The County Board, at the direction of and under the supervision of the State Board of Elections, shall administer the election laws and the registration and purgation of voters within the county. - County Board consists of: - The County Clerk who shall be the Chair of the Board and shall have an extra vote to break a tie in matters that come before the local Board of Elections.
+The County Clerk may name a replacement in a year they are on the ballot (though not required).

-One (1) Republican and One (1) Democrat appointed by the State Board of Elections based on the submission of a list of candidates from each of the local republican and democratic parties.
+- The County Sheriff who serves unless they are on the ballot in an election year, in which case, they MUST designate a temporary replacement. - One (1) Democrat and One (1) Republican appointed by the State Board of Elections based on the submission of a list of candidates from each of the local Democratic and Republican parties.